A Penning trap single-photon counter for axion detection: Calculating the detection efficiency

 Detection will be most efficient when the phase advance $\Delta\phi$ as a result of a photon being present in the cavity is as large as possible compared to $\sigma_\phi$.
 On average, $\Delta\phi=\Delta\omega_z\langle t_{ex}\rangle$ where $\Delta\omega_z$ is given by Eq.~\ref{EqAxialShift} and $\langle t_{ex}\rangle$ is the average time the electron spends in the excited cyclotron state every time a photon is present in the cavity.
 The overall detection efficiency is then highest when the following figure of merit is maximized:

-The figure of merit is useful because it shows that almost all the choices of trap parameters do not have a fundamental influence on the detection efficiency, and can be chosen to allow other unwanted frequency shifts to be manageable.
-Recall that $n$ is the ratio of the cavity absorption linewidth to magnetic broadening, and in the following sections we choose $n=2\sqrt{2}$.
+The figure of merit is useful because it shows that provided the assumptions detailed above are valid, almost all the choices of trap parameters do not have a fundamental influence on the detection efficiency, and can be chosen to allow other unwanted frequency shifts to be manageable.
+Recall that $n$ is the ratio of the cavity absorption linewidth to magnetic broadening, and in the following sections we choose $n=2$.
 In practice, however, the figure of merit is only an approximation to the performance of the device; rather than the mean shift $\Delta\phi$, what is more significant is the value of the survival function $S(\phi)$ at $\phi\simeq\sigma_\phi$, which does depend on $g$ and $\kappa$.

 We now calculate the efficiency.
 We can use the phase measured after a photon counting sequence to test two different hypotheses, i) that a photon was present in the cavity and ii) that there was no photon in the cavity.
 This leads to two types of efficiency, which we call detection efficiency $\eta_d$ and exclusion efficiency $\eta_e$; these tell us respectively the efficiency with which we can detect a microwave single photon if it is present in the cavity, and the efficiency with which we can conclude that a microwave signal is not present, in both cases compared to an ideal single-photon counter.